x-kiwi199/dirty-laundry-iot-gateway/README.md

 - **Miele TWD640 WP** (heat pump dryer)(https://www.miele.de/product/12703870/t1-warmepumpentrockner-twd640wp-ecospeedund9kg)

 Both appliances support Miele’s smart connectivity features, including cloud-based status reporting and coordinated programs (e.g. Wash2Dry).
-The complete and direct appliance control by MobileStart feels like technical play and is of lesser importance.
+Direct appliance control via MobileStart feels more like a technical extra and is of lesser importance for me.

 Due to the physical location of the appliances in a cellar environment with limited power availability and severe wireless signal attenuation, the